philljj/wolfssl/bsdkm/README.md

 # wolfSSL bsdkm (bsd kernel module)

 libwolfssl supports building as a FreeBSD kernel module (`libwolfssl.ko`).
-When loaded, wolfCrypt and API are made available to the rest of the kernel, supporting cryptography in kernel space.
+When loaded, wolfCrypt is made available to the rest of the kernel, allowing other loadable modules to link to wolfCrypt.

+Supported features:
+- wolfCrypt in kernel.
+- FIPS-wolfcrypt.

+Planned features:
+- crypto acceleration: AES-NI, AVX, etc.
+- kernel opencrypto driver registration.
+- full wolfSSL in kernel (kernel TLS).

 ## Building and Installing